fj-morales/Getting-and-cleaning-data/CodeBook.md

       observations contained in train and test data sets.
    * Once identified subject and activity IDs, train and test sets were binded into a new data set called `complete_DT`.
 Train data is on top.
+   * `complete_DT` first two columns were named subjectID and activityID respectively.
+     The remaining columns were named based on `features.txt` labels.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-   *  To extract mean and standard deviation measurements, `complete_DT` was filtered selecting only the columns names that contain "mean()" and "std()" strings.
-The resulting data became `extract_DT` data set.
+   *  To extract mean and standard deviation measurements, `complete_DT` was filtered selecting only the columns that contain "mean()" and "std()" in their names.
+The resulting data set became `extract_DT`.

 3. Uses descriptive activity names to name the activities in the data set

-   *  To make things faster and easier, activity IDs were converted to factors.
-Activity variable IDs were replaced by activity_labels.txt descriptive names.
+   *  Activity IDs were converted to factors to keep things easy.
+Activity factor levels were replaced with `activity_labels.txt` descriptive names.

 4. Appropriately labels the data set with descriptive variable names.

    * All special characters were removed from varible names.
    * All abbreviations were replaced by complete words on variable names.
-   * All words in column names, except first, were capitalized to ease readibility.
+   * All words in column names, except the first one, were capitalized to ease readibility.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-   *  To create tidy data set observations on extracted data were grouped by subjectID then activity. mena() function was applied to all left columns to gather their average.
+   *  To create tidy data set, observations on `extrat_DT` were grouped by subjectID then activity. mena() function was applied to all left columns to gather their average.
    *  The resulting `tidy_DT` data set was sorted by subject then activity descending